Fleabag Monkeyface

 Fleabag Monkeyface is an animated TV series that was based on the popular book series The Disgusting Adventures of Fleabag Monkeyface, written by Knife and Packer, and aired on the British channel CITV.
 The show follows the gross-out adventures of the eponymous hero and his two creators, Gene and Gerald.

 Production

-The first 52 11-minute episodes were developed and co-produced for television throughout partnership between Sparky Animation, Impossible Kids, Editude Pictures and Walker Productions, the production arm of children's publishers Walker Books.
-The series was aired on CITV and ITV1 from December 2011 to September 2012.
+52 11-minute episodes were developed and co-produced for television throughout partnership between Sparky Animation, Impossible Kids, Editude Pictures and Walker Productions, the production arm of children's publishers Walker Books.
+The series was aired on CITV and ITV from December 2011 to September 2012.